jorgebucaran/gitio.fish/README.md

 ## Usage

 You want to create a short URL for your GitHub profile, repositories, issues, release notes, tarballs, gists.
 How do you do that?
-Here's how I did it for this repository.
+Here's how I did it here.

 ```properties
 gitio fish-gitio=https://github.com/jorgebucaran/fish-gitio
 ```

-The `gitio` command takes a vanity code, followed by an equal sign, and a GitHub URL (see [supported hosts](#supported-hosts)).
+The `gitio` command takes a custom code, followed by an equal sign, and a GitHub URL (see [supported hosts](#supported-hosts)).

 ```properties
 gitio code=url
 ```

-Don't need a vanity code?
+Don't need a custom code?
 Just enter the URL and Git.io will generate a random code automatically.
 If the command exits successfully, your new URL will be displayed on the console.

 Notice that once you've created a URL, there's no way to undo this.
 Your best bet is to contact GitHub Support and ask if they would remove it for you.